Value Investor

 Column guide:

 Severity = how badly the pattern failed.
-MILD (PF 0.8-1.0, 60-day quarantine) • MODERATE (PF 0.5-0.8 or loss streak, 90-day quarantine) • SEVERE (PF < 0.5, 90-day quarantine, may mothball if no recovery).
+MILD (PF 0.8–1.0, 60-day quarantine) • MODERATE (loss streak of 5+, 3-day quarantine + 3 closed paper trades minimum) • SEVERE (live PF < 0.8 systemic failure, 5-day quarantine + 5 closed paper trades minimum, may mothball if no recovery).

 Paper PF = Profit Factor of the paper trades during quarantine.
 This is the key number — green (≥1.0) means the pattern is making money on paper, red (<1.0) means it is still losing.